Integrate One-Time Passcode (OTP)

 How it works

-The One-Time Passcode integration follows an asynchronous pattern.
-Unlike a standard identity check, the API will pause and wait for the user to enter their code.
+The OTP integration follows an asynchronous pattern.
+Unlike a standard identity check, the API pauses and waits for the user to enter their code.

 - Initiate delivery: Send a